Emmanuel Acho: College career

 Acho played in 48 games during his 4-year career at Texas, including 26 starts.
-As a senior, he was consensus first-team All-Big 12 linebacker (Coaches, AP, Houston Chronicle, San Antonio Express-News, Fort Worth Star-Telegram).
-He won the 2010 Arthur Ashe Award, was named to the 2011 AFCA Good Works Team, and was a three-time first-team Academic All-Big 12 selection.
-He was also a finalist for the 2011 Lott Trophy for college football's Defensive IMPACT Player of the Year, Lowe's Senior CLASS Award and Wuerffel Trophy.
 He led his team in tackles in 2011 and, over his 4-year career, recorded 278 tackles (159 solo), 41 TFL, eight sacks, seven forced fumbles, three fumble recoveries, two INTs, 13 PBU and 26 pressures.

+He was a three-time first-team Academic All-Big 12 selection, was selected as the All-Big 12 linebacker by the conferences coaches, and was named to the 2011 AFCA Good Works Team.

+During his college career, Acho was a finalist for the Lott IMPACT Trophy, Lowe's Senior CLASS Award, the Arthur Ashe Jr. Sports Scholar Award, and the Wuerffel Trophy.
+He was a semi-finalist for the William V. Campbell Trophy.

 He graduated in December 2011 with a degree in sports management and completed his master's degree in sports psychology in 2017, both from the University of Texas at Austin.